antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/locale.rst

 .. function:: strxfrm(string)

-   .. index:: builtin: cmp

-   Transforms a string to one that can be used for the built-in function :func:`cmp`, and still returns locale-aware results.
+   Transforms a string to one that can be used in locale-aware comparisons.
+For example, ``strxfrm(s1) < strxfrm(s2)`` is equivalent to ``strcoll(s1, s2) < 0``.
 This function can be used when the same string is compared repeatedly, e.g. when collating a sequence of strings.

-.. function:: format(format, val[, grouping[, monetary]])
+.. function:: format(format, val, grouping=False, monetary=False)

    Formats a number *val* according to the current :const:`LC_NUMERIC` setting.
    The format follows the conventions of the ``%`` operator.
 For floating point